cp2423/pgaw/README.md

 this.
 I also wanted to gain some more experience playing around with Docker and Compose.

+Key lessons:
+- **Docker Compose** in particular lifecycle of a container eg effect of `up`, `down`, `down -v` (which will remove volumes too which was necessary to recreate the database) also faffing around with replicas and secrets
+- **Architecture** making nginx load balancing work across a Docker network

 ## Prerequesites

 This is an overview of the steps taken to set up this project.